RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Linting

-Linting is done automatically by arcanist before a diff.
+Linting is done automatically by devops during a PR.
 To do this, first install the dependencies

 ```
 lang=bash